Kouki321/Model-Happy-Sad/README.md

 - **Binary Classification**: The model classifies images into two classes.
 - **Dropout Layers**: Used to reduce overfitting and improve model generalization.
 - **Customizable Image Shape**: The input image size is customizable using `image_dataset_from_directory`.
+## Model Architecture
+###  The model is built using Convolutional Neural Networks (CNN) with Dropout layers for better regularization.
+Below is the summary of the layers used:

+- **Conv2D Layer: Extracts image features using a 3x3 kernel.
+- **MaxPooling2D Layer: Reduces the dimensionality and highlights prominent features.
+- **Dropout Layer: Randomly sets input units to 0 with a certain frequency to prevent overfitting.
+- **Flatten Layer: Converts the 2D matrix data into a vector for the fully connected layers.
+- **Dense Layer: Fully connected layers for classification, with the final layer using Sigmoid activation for binary classification.

 ## Prerequisites